lishashi/blog/pages/assessment-should-be-fair-equitable-to-all-students.md

 ![# p]({{ site.baseurl }}/assets/images/31-Pedagogy.png)

-I ensured fairness is in all three tyeps fo assessments I have been inimplementing in my teaching, including assessment For learning, assessment As learning, and assessment Of learning.
+I ensured fairness in all three types of assessments I implemented in my teaching, including assessment For learning, assessment As learning, and assessment Of learning.

-As for assessment For learning, I used anecdotal notes to record what students said and their thinking during group work time.
+As for *assessment For learning, I used anecdotal notes to record what students said and their thinking during group work time.*

 Below is an example of my anecdotal notes about one student in my third placement.
-I refer to my observation note when I planned lessons for the next day.
+I referred to my observation note when I planned lessons for the next day.

 ![# p]({{ site.baseurl }}/assets/images/32-Pedagogy.png)

-I also tried to provided descriptive feedback to the students when I evaluated their learning through their work.
+I also tried to provide descriptive feedback to the students when I evaluated their learning through their work.

 Below is an example of how I used student work about knowing attributes of two-dimensional shapes to plan the next step for the student.